-This resource inspires students to learn about their own history, as well as to seek out even deeper knowledge and understanding.
-It supports the teaching of Aotearoa New Zealand’s histories, including Te Takanga o Te Wā.
-The carefully chosen and designed activities explore a range of big ideas, as well as how to put those ideas into action.
+These primary school resources support the teaching of Aotearoa New Zealand’s histories, including Te Takanga o Te Wā.
+They take into account the perspectives and role of Māori and Pākeha in shaping Aoteaora history.
+The carefully chosen and designed activities explore a range of key ideas, as well as how to put those ideas into action.

 Ages: 5-12 years